-RAMA and IPUA also carried out detailed surveys involving market research consulting agencies for collection of data of number of enterprises using HCFCs, the date of establishment and annual consumption of HCFCs for the past three years.
-The information was collated and analyzed by RAMA and IPUA through their sub-sectoral committees and sectoral strategies were developed and submitted to the Ozone Cell in March / April 2011.
-However, the sectoral strategies submitted by RAMA and IPUA were not having complete information about enterprise-wise data on consumption of HCFCs and details of base-line equipment used by the enterprise.
+RAMA and IPUA also carried out detailed surveys involving market research consulting agencies for collection of data of number of enterpr ises using HCFCs, the date of establishment and annual consumption of HCFCs for the past three years.
+The information was collated and analyzed by RAMA and IPUA through their sub-sectoral committees.
+Sectoral strategies were developed and submitted to the Ozone Cell.
+The sectoral strategies were further updated by including enterprises wise data on consumption of HCFCs and details of base-line equipment used by the enterprises.